rasheedamir/fullstack-secdevops-path/README.md

-# fullstack-devops-path
+# fullstack-secdevops-path
-learning path to become a fullstack devops egineer
+learning path to become a fullstack secdevops egineer

 # Mantra